-- Seafloor objects in the WFS II area include (Fugro, 2016a and b): - □ 3 cables and one pipeline - □ 84 items of suspected seafloor debris - □ 320 unknown magnetometer targets - None of the wrecks listed in a Client-supplied database for WFS II were identified in the geophysical data (Fugro, 2016a and b); - The cables may be partially or completely buried by the mobile bedforms.
+- Seafloor objects in the WFS I area include (Fugro, 2016a and b): - □ 7 cables and one potential unknown cable (or pipeline) - □ 121 items of suspected seafloor debris - □ 391 unknown magnetometer targets and 7 unknown linear features/objects - None of the wrecks listed in a Client-supplied database for WFS I were identified in the geophysical data (Fugro, 2016a and b); - The cables may be partially or completely buried by the mobile bedforms.
 Fugro has no information on trenching and whether mattresses or rock dumps have been used locally for protection of the cables and pipelines.
 No mattresses or rock dumps were identified during the geophysical survey (Fugro, 2016a and b).
 Trenching and post-lay mattress installation and rock dumping activities cause disturbance of the seabed; - Trawl fishing and UXO clearance activities have been documented for the Hollandse Kust (zuid) WFZ.
 This will have caused local disturbance of the seabed; - There is evidence of prehistoric human activities in the southern North Sea (Hijma et al., 2011).
 This relates to the last ice age (Weichselian glacial).
 Sea level was much lower than today and a land bridge existed between the British Isles and mainland Europe.
-In situ remains of Late Palaeolithic and Early Mesolithic camp sites may be present locally within the Hollandse Kust (zuid) WFZ (Periplus Archeomare, 2016); - Concession area Q13A for sand extraction partially overlaps with WFS II (Periplus Archeomare, 2016a; Deltares, 2016).
-The sand extraction area is located in the south-eastern section of WFS II.
-The outline of this concession area is indicated on Plate 3-3, Plate 3-4, Plate 3-6 and Plates 3-18 to 3-24).
-Available information indicates that the concession area has not been used since 2002 and no current permit for sand extraction applies.
-No further information on the depth (i.e. surface dredging, deep dredging), extent and period of any historic dredging operations was available at the time of writing this report.
-Dredging could have caused bathymetric changes in and around the dredging areas, widespread disturbance of the seabed in the dredging areas and deposition of fine-grained soil on the seafloor from fines washouts, in and around the dredging areas; - The geotechnical site investigation used intrusive geotechnical investigation techniques (i.e. borehole drilling and in situ testing).
+In situ remains of Late Palaeolithic and Early Mesolithic camp sites may be present locally within the Hollandse Kust (zuid) WFZ (Periplus Archeomare, 2016); - The geotechnical site investigation used intrusive geotechnical investigation techniques (i.e. borehole drilling and in situ testing).
 These activities cause local soil disturbance.